South Dakota State Jackrabbits baseball

 The South Dakota State Jackrabbits baseball team is the varsity intercollegiate baseball program of South Dakota State Jackrabbits in Brookings, South Dakota, United States.
 The program's first season was in 1947, and it has been a member of the NCAA Division I Summit League since the start of the 2008 season.
 Its home venue is Erv Huether Field, located on South Dakota State's campus.
 Rob Bishop is the team's head coach starting in the 2017 season.
-The program has appeared in 1 NCAA Tournaments at the Division I level, while making 8 at the Division II level.
+The program has appeared in 1 NCAA tournament at the Division I level, while making 8 at the Division II level.
 It has won 1 conference tournament championships and 1 regular season conference titles.
 As of the start of the 2018 Major League Baseball season, 5 former Jackrabbits has appeared in Major League Baseball.

 History

 Early history

 The program's first season of play was 1947.